FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 ### Goto

-**Explanation**: The `goto` statement jumps to a labeled point in the same file and context, useful for exiting nested loops but restricted from jumping into loops or functions.
+The `goto` statement jumps to a labeled point in the same file and context, useful for exiting nested loops but restricted from jumping into loops or functions.

 **Example**: Jump to a label to skip code.

-**CODES**:
 ```php
 <?php
 goto a;